Our Local Offer SENd/ Information Report–January 2024

 Our Early years building is fully accessible for wheelchairs and prams.
 The school’s accessibility plan can be on the school website.

 ‘How will my child be included in activities at school, after school clubs and on school trips?’

 Where possible Simon Marks will make every attempt to ensure that every child has access to everything that is on offer.
 However, there are times when certain events and activities may not be suited to individual pupils.
 The school will always carry out a risk assessment of an activity or a class trip which is in addition to everyday classroom activities.
 Based on the outcome of the risk assessment and the best interests of your child a decision will be made- this will be with parent consultation and will result in several options available.
 If an additional adult is required, then the school will provide this.
 In certain instances, it may be that we require parental support on trips.
 If a child’s behaviour or need is a cause for concern and safety is an issue, it may be decided that it is not in your child’s interest to attend a trip or workshop, the school has to take into consideration the education and the safety of all the other pupils and staff as we have a duty of care to everyone not just pupils with identified needs.
 The same risk assessment will apply to afterschool provision and other extended day activities.
 Where it is safe and possible the school will do it’s best to accommodate and support parents.

 ‘How will the school prepare my child when joining the school or when transferring to a new school?’

-Simon Marks works with ‘Streetwise’, who are an organisation which provide transition workshops for yr 6 pupils in preparation for their move into secondary school.
+Simon Marks works with ‘Streetwise’, an organisation which provide transition workshops for year 6 pupils in preparation for their move into secondary school.
 These workshops take place in the summer term.

 ‘My child needs help with transport to school.
 How can you help?’